1. Do Nothing

-If you had a temporary hardship that ended, and you can begin making regular or reduced payments again (but not catch-up payments), a loan modification may be your best option.
-Given the complexity of the process and mountain of paperwork required, only 7% of all applicant are successful in obtaining the relief they seek.
+If you experience a temporary hardship that has ended and you can begin making regular or reduced payments again (but not catch-up payments), a loan modification may be your best option.
+Given the complexity of the process and mountain of paperwork required, only 7% of all applicants are successful in obtaining the relief they seek.

 Substantially better results are achieved with help from non-profits, law firms, or loss mitigation consultants that can help navigate the process.
 Unfortunately government-sponsored programs such as HAMP have been discontinued due to a reduction in need and overall ineffectiveness of the program.

 Loan Modifications are a good option for those who fell behind and can’t catch-up but can afford to begin making payments again.

 If you can no longer afford your mortgage payments or just need to get out of your situation, disposing of the property may be your best option.
 If you have equity, seek out an investor to purchase via a quick sale, but make sure the transaction closes prior to the foreclosure auction or hire a foreclosure defense law firm to stop the foreclosure via a Temporary Restraining Order.

 If you don’t have enough equity to sell your house and pay off the balance, you can seek either a Deed in Lieu of Foreclosure or a Short Sale.
 A Short Sale, or Pre-Foreclosure Sale, is one where the property is marketed by a REALTOR®, a competitive offer is submitted to the bank who agrees to accept a payoff that is less than what they are owed.

 Typically, mortgage companies prefer a Short Sale as possession of the property passes directly to a new owner.
 For that reason, they usually require the house be on the market for a minimum of 90 days before they will consider a Deed in Lieu.

 Disposing of your property is a good option when you have little or no equity and no ability or desire to pay the ongoing mortgage.